-Hong Kong protesters on the march after plea to colonial power UK
+Hong Kong protesters march after call on UK to keep China in check

 Some broke into a refrain of “Rule Britannia”.

-The protesters handed in a petition and drifted away as thousands were heading in their direction along the artery of Hennessy Road where the “ding ding” trams have run for more than 100 years.
+The protesters handed in a petition and drifted away as thousands of others were in a separate protest, heading in their direction, along the artery of Hennessy Road where the “ding ding” trams have run for more than 100 years.

-Gas masks were being handed out under the cover of umbrellas in case of tear gas, but many protesters showed their faces and most only wore surgical masks.
+Gas masks were being handed out, also under the cover of umbrellas, in case of tear gas, but many protesters showed their faces and most only wore surgical masks.

-Major shops in Central and Causeway Bay closed their shutters in case of the violence that has broken out on previous weekends when protesters trashed metro stations and set street fires, with the police responding with tear gas, rubber bullets and water canon.
+Violence has broken out on previous weekends with protesters trashing metro stations and setting fires in the streets.
+The police have responded with tear gas, rubber bullets and water cannon.

 Many protesters at the British Consulate held flyers calling for “equal rights” for their British National (Overseas) passports.